uppsaladatavetare/datavetenskap.nu/content/english/posts/2023/01-19_engagemangsutbildning_2023.md

 On Wednesday January 25th at 17:30, the introduction will be held in Heinz-Otto Kreiss at Ångan.
 Afterwards, a fair is organized outside the hall where you will be able to ask various stakeholders about their event.

 There is a limited number of places, the first 100 who register via this link will receive a hot meal.
 All sosm get a place receive a confirmation email.
-Link: https://forms.gle/EjJ8A8eoiFQLAu7x7
+[Link!](https://forms.gle/EjJ8A8eoiFQLAu7x7)

-The involment introduction is an arrangement of Uppsala Union of Engineering and Science Students
+Here is also the link to the [facebook-event](https://fb.me/e/2occZIdmz).

-Here is also the link to the facebook-event: https://fb.me/e/2occZIdmz
+*The involment introduction is an arrangement of Uppsala Union of Engineering and Science Students!*